 THE PRIMARY GRADES (K-2)

 At TCS, we have strong beliefs about fostering a love and desire to learn.
 While keeping our grade level standards in mind, we listen to and observe our students to learn what excites them as learners.
+Towards this aim, we implement inquiry- and project-based learning (PBL) pedagogy in our classrooms.
 The fun then begins, as we embark on a path of learning that they chose and is molded into a rich learning experience by the teacher.

 These primary years are years of remarkable and rapid changes in a child’s development, both socially and cognitively.
 The school day at TCS is structured to meet the unique and evolving needs of the young students in developmentally appropriate ways.
 A young student's brain is ready to start making meaningful connections.
 These connections will help them clarify false understandings, create new ones, and realize what they want or need to learn.